Samsung/tizen-docs/docs/platform/reference/gbs/gbs.conf.md

 The section names must follow these naming conventions:

 - Name the general section exactly as [general].
 - Start the profile section name with "profile.".
-For example, [profile.tizen] or [profile.IVI].
+For example, [profile.tizen] or [profile.mobile].
 - Start the OBS section name with "obs.".
 For example, [obs.tizen].
 - Start the repository section name with "repo.".